oscardelben/words-about-code/2012/07/ruby-internals-method-definition.md

-# Ruby Internal: Method Definiton
+# Ruby Internals: Method Definition

 In this post I'm going to walk through what happens when you define a method in a class or Object in Ruby (1.9.3 in this case).